fillefrans/pi/README.md

 Over this messaging system, an app can also communicate with another app or even a specific user session in another app.

-Any part of the namespace may interact with any other part: server, app, user, module, plugin, component, &c
+Any part of the namespace may interact with any other part: server, app, user, module, plugin, component, etc

 As an example: a server script may be invoked by a user session in an app.
 The app can then subscribe to a dedicated channel where the server script publishes progress events.